Jobs and Talent — 8 min

-According to a survey by Deloitte, 64% of businesses say they will revise their compensation strategy by the end of 2023 at the latest.
 If we acknowledge that compensation goes beyond salaries and also includes benefits, stock options, and company contributions to perks like pensions, the need for constant reevaluation makes sense.
-The more distributed your team becomes, the more questions you must address in the evolution of your global compensation plan.
+The more distributed your team becomes, the more questions you must address in the evolution of your global compensation method.

 In this piece, we’ll cover what constitutes global compensation and how you can manage it effectively for your remote employees.

 Global compensation refers to how companies manage direct and indirect compensation for a globally distributed workforce.
-While direct compensation accounts for salaries and bonuses, indirect compensation includes all the extra benefits offered by the employer with the aim to attract the best talent and boost employee retention.
-Indirect compensation might include everything from health insurance to 401(k) contributions to stock options.
+While direct compensation accounts for salaries and bonuses, indirect compensation includes all the extra benefits offered by the employer to attract the best talent and boost employee retention.
+Indirect compensation might consist of everything from health insurance to 401(k) contributions to stock options.

-Global compensation also includes a legal component — chiefly, how do companies pay international employees compliantly?
-An employer of record like Remote can help with the compliance part, but for this article, we will focus on the question of how to develop the total rewards program that precedes any international hire.
+International compensation also includes a legal component—chiefly, how do companies pay international employees compliantly?
+An employer of record (EOR) like Remote can help with the compliance part, but for this article, we will focus on developing the total rewards program that precedes any international hire.

 Managing compensation is challenging enough in one country.
 To handle total rewards well across multiple countries, you need to get the basics right first.